Integrating Gratitude Practice in Therapy

 3. Journaling Exercises

-Suggest that clients keep a gratitude journal.
+Suggest that clients maintain a gratitude journal.
 Encourage them to write down at least three things they are grateful for each day.
-Journaling can help solidify the practice and make it a regular part of their routine.
+This practice helps solidify gratitude as a regular part of their routine.

 4. Share Gratitude Letters